fluxninja/aperture/docs/content/get-started/installation/controller/kubernetes/kubernetes.md

 ## Configuring the packaged etcd and Prometheus

-If the Aperture Controller is going to be installed with the packaged etcd and Prometheus, the following steps can be used to customize the installation of
+If the Aperture Controller will be installed with the packaged etcd and Prometheus, the following steps can be used to customize the installation of
 them: